 SA Holiday Let Regulations — What Investors Must Know

 South Africa's STR regulatory environment is evolving rapidly.
 Cape Town introduced STR by-laws requiring registration and restricting STRs in certain zones.
 Similar frameworks are being developed elsewhere.
-Before purchasing for STR use, verify: the municipality's current STR by-laws; body corporate rules if sectional title; bond agreement terms; and whether your home insurance covers STR activity (most do not without a specific endorsement).
+Before purchasing for STR use, verify: the municipality's current STR by-laws; body corporate rules if sectional title; bond agreement terms; and whether your home insurance covers STR activity — most standard SA home insurance policies do not without a specific STR endorsement.

 The Real Cost of Running a SA Holiday Let